 Everyone loves to read and/or write about something they’re interested in.
 For the readers, grab a few books in a series they love or about a topic they want to learn more about.
 For the writers, gift them a journal with writing prompts.

 When kids are in nature, they’re constantly exploring and learning.
 They are curious.
 Feed their curiosity by giving them a magnifying glass to look at rocks and insects and more.
 Binoculars are also a great gift idea for anyone in the family.

 RVers love to keep track of their adventures.
 The Ultimate RV Logbook is perfect for the organized RVer to jot down notes about the campgrounds, RV parks, and boondocking locations they’ve stayed at.
 In addition, grab The Ultimate Hiking Logbook for those families that spend lots of time hiking wherever they go.
 The books are compact so they won’t take up much space, but they have enough pages to get through an entire year of adventures.

+One thing we wished we had this past year were backpacks with built in hydration packs.
 RV families like to hike, so a backpack is a necessity.
 A good hiking backpack will enable them to carry water, first aid kits, and other items that may be needed during a hike.